For Students: Becoming a Global Citizen

 - A College of Nursing Education Abroad program

-- NUR 4240S Concepts in Community Health Nursing: United Kingdom (4 credits)
+- NUR 4240S Concepts in Community Health Nursing: Costa Rica (4 credits)

 - An Ohio State sponsored Education Abroad program through the Office of International Affairs